JohnReid/pyseqan/docs/source/indexes.rst

     >>> print '"{0}" has {1} occurrence in child nodes'.format(iterator.representative, iterator.numChildren)
     "AC" has 1 occurrence in child nodes

-TopDown iterators can go down and right to traverse the entire index from the root node.
+Top-down iterators can go down and right to traverse the entire index from the root node.
-SeqAn also provides an iterator that can go up.
-This iterator is slightly less efficient so should only be used if required.
+SeqAn also provides a top-down-history iterator that can go up.

 ..  doctest::